 I am an experienced software engineering leader having spent over twenty years in the web development industry.
-I have had the privilege to work on projects for household names such as Pepsi, Carlsberg, The London Eye, Madame Tussauds, Historic Royal Palaces and Sky.
+I have worked on projects for household names such as Pepsi, Carlsberg, The London Eye, Madame Tussauds, Historic Royal Palaces and Sky.

 For me the web should be an empowering medium, and that means bringing content to users whatever their device or disability.
 Whilst I was Technical Director at Jaywing I championed the early adoption of Responsive Web Design and mobile first before anyone in digital marketing knew what they meant.
 I instinctively felt that these methodologies were right because they were about delivering truly cross platform content.

 Cycling has taught me many valuable lessons that can equally be applied in a work setting.
 In particular it has helped me to understand the importance of mindset and mental resilience.
 So much of sporting performance is about what goes on in your head, the right attitude and approach to training and competition can have a huge impact on the outcome.
 More than this, I have learned to think of the mind being like a muscle which can be trained, strengthened and changed.
 You can choose your mindset and you can make fundamental changes to your character and attitudes to improve yourself.
-I’ve used this insight to improve my management practices and the way I interact with work colleagues as much as I have to improve my results in the velodrome or out on the road.
+I’ve used this insight as part of my coaching practice and to improve the way I interact with work colleagues.